noshita/ktch/doc/index.rst

 ktch
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
+ktch is a python package for model-based morphometrics.

 .. toctree::
    :maxdepth: 2